 It’s certainly clear that IT teams that utilize a Security Information and Event Management (SIEM) solution are better positioned to protect the digital assets of their companies.
 SIEM aggregates vital data from multiple sources and provides alerts that enable IT to detect, prevent, isolate and mitigate security threats.

-But given today’s cybercriminal environment, where new threats constantly emerge and hackers strive to impress their cohorts, additional analysis is required.
+But given today’s cybercrime environment, where new threats constantly emerge and hackers strive to impress their cohorts, additional analysis is often required.
 IT teams can’t sit back and assume all the information they need will magically appear at their fingertips when they check their SIEM console.

-One of the tools that provides additional valuable analysis into security incidents is log management.
-While SIEM vendors typically incorporate log management into their solutions, there may be some short-comings:
+One relatively simple and common tool that provides additional valuable analysis into security incidents is log management.
+While SIEM vendors typically incorporate log management into their solutions, there can be some short-comings:

 - Valuable information could be missed because SIEM systems sometimes restrict the level of log detail that’s collected; this makes it challenging to conduct deep analysis and quickly search log events.

 - SIEM solutions often use lightweight agent software to check for login attempts by hackers; if hackers gain access to the system, they may be able to shut down the agent altogether.